 As mentioned in our expertly crafted opening, the difference between someone converting after visiting your site or going elsewhere can be a single swipe of their finger.

 Sounds dramatic, but there’s a decent chance that you operate this way yourself.
 No shame, many people do!
 It just needs to be taken into account.

 If a website isn’t specifically designed to work intuitively on mobile devices, you’re probably shooting yourself in the foot.
 If it’s set to load on a phone or tablet the same way it does on a desktop computer, where does your main CTA end up?
 Is it normally in the upper right corner where many of them are?
 Well, the site is going to load showing only the top left of the page if viewed on a phone, leaving your CTA lost to a side scroll that few will endeavor.
 It may as well not even be there at all.
 Optimizing your layout so that everything fits within the confines of a mobile screen is going to be your best friend.
 It requires testing and a bit of trial and error, but it can be done!
 If you’d like us to help you with it, consider signing up for a free demo.

 No matter your business, a well-placed QR code with an eye-catching visual can bring in the mobile user on the go.

 Sure, people will be able to find you through web searches and word of mouth, but if you’re not reaching out with an easily scannable code, you’re leaving money and valuable data on the table.
-Don’t forget, QR codes can be linked with Salesforce and Pardot to create personalized content like emails and landing pages, bringing you that much closer to conversion!
+Don’t forget, QR codes can be linked with Salesforce and Account Engagement (Pardot) to create personalized content like emails and landing pages, bringing you that much closer to conversion!